CodeAPretzel/FBLA-2025-Coding-and-Programming/README.md

 <a name="inner-workings"></a>
 ### SmartAccount Inner Workings :gear:
 This application is structured in the following steps:
-1. User generates an account or authenticates themselves.
+1. The user generates an account or authenticates themself.
-2. User integrates their bank account into the application.
+2. The user integrates their bank account into the application.
-3. Information exchanged between the user and application is secure and cannot be viewed by others, including the development team.
+3. Information is exchanged between the user and application securely and cannot be viewed by others, including the development team.
 4. The user can view their transactions and manage bank accounts.

 <br>